Forgot password

 Find a street sign

-If you’re lucky, your Google Maps location search will drop you on or near a road.
-Using the arrows in the bottom right of the window, “drive” yourself around nearby looking for street signs and city names that could give you clues as to which country you’re in.
+If you’re lucky, your Google Maps location search drops you on or near a road.
+Using the arrows in the bottom right of the window, “drive” around nearby, looking for street signs and city names that could give you clues about which country you’re in.

-Remember, you’ll only be needing the country name here, but knowing which city you’re in will make it very easy to look up and confirm.
+Remember, you only need the country name here, but knowing which city you’re in makes it very easy to look up and confirm.

 Look for a phone number or website

 Is there a phone number somewhere in the image?
-Perhaps a store or advertising board is listing their website on a sign or vehicle?
-If you see a link to a website or a phone number somewhere, look for the country code.
+Perhaps a store or advertising board lists its website on a sign or vehicle?
+Look for the country code if you see a link to a website or a phone number somewhere.

-Most numbers will include a country code before them, such as +1, meaning the U.S. Finding a country code and looking up the value will almost assuredly get you the country you’re hunting for.
-Likewise for web links: check the link after the .com or .co at the end of the link and you’ll likely see a two-letter designation.
-Chances are it will refer to a specific country.
+Most numbers include a country code before them, such as +1, meaning the U.S. Finding a country code and looking up the value almost assuredly gets you the country you’re hunting for.
+Likewise, for web links, check the link after the .com or .co at the end of the link, and you’ll likely see a two-letter designation.
+Chances are it refers to a specific country.

 Can’t see any signs or shops?
 Look for specific landmarks that might give away where you are in the world.
-This requires a little more geographical knowledge, but if you see a specific building or statue you recognize, a simple lookup will be all you’ll need.
+This requires a little more geographical knowledge, but a simple lookup is all you need if you see a specific building or statue you recognize.

 Tip:

-Google Lens is a really handy tool you can use here as it acts as a bit of a reverse image search.
-Get a screenshot of your location and upload it to Lens—it might just spit the location back at you!
+Google Lens is a really handy tool for this because it acts as a reverse image search.
+Take a screenshot of your location and upload it to Lens—it might just spit the location back at you!

 Find and check a car’s license plate

 Another method to determine which country you’re in is by checking the license plates of nearby vehicles.
-In most cases, Google automatically blurs any identifying information, but as they use AI to do this, sometimes it makes mistakes and forgets to blur them.
+In most cases, Google automatically blurs any identifying information, but as it uses AI to do this, sometimes it makes mistakes and forgets to blur them.

 Try to find an image where multiple vehicles are displayed at once, like a busy highway or car park.
 I’ve often found Google fails to blur every single license plate, leaving one or two clear.
 Look for a country, state, or province that gives away the country you’re in.